iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Frequently Asked Questions ==

-= Can the plugin auto tag glossary terms in my post content? =
+= Does this plugin create any new tables? =

-No. However, when you add the glossary shortcode, it does it's best to find the right term.
-In a nice way.
+No. It uses custom post types and taxonomies.

 = Can I link it to an external glossary =